mitre/data-owner-tools/README.md

 ## Extract PII

-The CODI PPRL process depends on information pulled from a database structured to match the CODI Data Model. `extract.py` connects to a database and extracts information, cleaning and validating it to prepare it for the PPRL process.
+The CODI PPRL process depends on information pulled from a database or translated from a `.csv` file structured to match the CODI Data Model. `extract.py` either connects to a database and extracts information, or reads from a provided `.csv` file, cleaning and validating it to prepare it for the PPRL process.
 The script will output a `temp-data/pii.csv` file that contains the PII ready for garbling.

-`extract.py` requires a database connection string to connect.
+To extract from a database, `extract.py` requires a database connection string to connect.
 Consult the [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/13/core/engines.html#database-urls) to determine the exact string for the database in use.

+To translate from a `.csv` file, `extract.py` requires a `.json` configuration file, the path to which must be specified with the `--csv_config` flag.
+The requirements of this configuration file are described [below](#csv-translation-configuration-file)

 When finished, if you specify the `--verbose` flag, the script will print a report to the terminal, documenting various issues it found when extracting the data.
 An example execution of the script is included below: